apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>Specifies the replica changes for scaling out components and instance templates,
 and brings offline instances back online.
 Can be used in conjunction with the &ldquo;scaleIn&rdquo; operation.
-Note: Any configuration that deletes instances is considered invalid except for sharding component.</p>
+Note: Any configuration that deletes instances is considered invalid.</p>
 </td>
 </tr>
 <tr>